Lucas Herrington: Hull City

-Youth international career
+International career

+Herrington was able to represent four countries: Australia, Finland, Germany and Zimbabwe.
+He chose to represent his country of birth, Australia.

 Herrington was part of the Australia U19s who came third at the 2024 ASEAN U-19 Boys Championship.
 The following year, he was part of the Australia U20s who won the 2025 AFC U-20 Asian Cup.

 He was called up in May 2025 for the Australia men's national under-18 soccer team, to take part in the 2025 UEFA Friendship Cup commencing in early June.

+Herrington earned his maiden call-up to the Australia national team for the FIFA Series, where the Socceroos were scheduled to face Cameroon and Curaçao.
+He debuted for the Socceroos against Cameroon, playing all 90 minutes, and played the first half against Curaçao, starting in both matches.

+On 31 May 2026, Herrington was selected in the 26-man squad for the 2026 FIFA World Cup, and became Australia's youngest ever World Cup starter in the group stage match against Paraguay after sitting on the bench against Turkey and the United States.
+In their round of 32 knockout match against Egypt, Herrington was selected to take the final penalty shot for Australia, which went just over the crossbar; Egypt won on their next kick to knock Australia out of the tournament, 1(4)–1(2).

 Personal life

-Herrington was born in Australia and is of Zimbabwean, Finnish and German descent.
-His older brother, Diesel Herrington, is also a professional footballer.
+Herrington was born in Brisbane, Queensland, and attended the Anglican Church Grammar School.
+He is of Finnish, German and Zimbabwean descent.
+His older brother, Diesel Herrington, is also a professional soccer player.